Tinyman392/GenomicModelCreator/README.md

 All input and options are sent to the script through options.
 Running the script with the *-h* option will show all available options and descriptions.

-Regardless of whether or not alignments/binary or fasta (k-mer) inputs are to be used with the script, the source of the predictive labels is to be sent to the script as a tabular *.tab* file that is formatted as follows:
+Regardless of whether or not alignments/binary or fasta (k-mer) inputs are to be used with the script, the source of the predictive labels is to be sent to the script as a tabular *.tab* file (option -t) that is formatted as follows:

 ```
 genome_id	<test_cond1>	<test_cond2>	...	<test_cond3>	label